ParallelAgile/CodeBot/codegen-process-guide/hello-codebot-project.md

 When you're ready, right-click on the root "Model" package in the Package Browser, and choose `Specialize` > `Parallel Agile` > `Generate Project`.

-## 2. ... or, upload the file into the web console
+### 2. ... or, upload the XMI file to the CodeBot web console

-If you don't have either EA or the add-in installed, it's also possible to generate the whole system via the [CodeBot web console](https://parallelagile.net/), using the already-exported XMI file.
+If you don't have either EA or the add-in installed, you can still generate the whole system via the [CodeBot web console](https://parallelagile.net/), using the already-exported XMI file.
+(Download link above...)

 ## Try it out!